ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/decorators/template.md

 They should work the same as their non-decorator counterparts in general.
 Types and options can be passed into the decorator directly, or they can rely on reflection of the field name they are decorating.
+As with computed properties and injections, these decorators are compatible with classic class syntax and can be used as drop in replacements.